-North Burnett Region is a dynamic area in Burnett - Wide Bay Region of South East Queensland which is experiencing moderate growth and despite its idyllic lifestyle the area is occasionally subjected to the impact of disasters both natural and non-natural.
+The North Burnett region is four hours' drive north-west of Brisbane, in the Burnett - Wide Bay Region of South East Queensland.
+This picturesque countryside, covering 19,700 square kilometres of diverse Australian landscape, is home to six main townships and a number of villages and farming catchments, providing the perfect idyllic lifestyle, that occasionally is subjected to the impact of disasters both natural and non-natural.

-The region has a wide range of topography, changing demographics and diversified industries; therefore there is a need for a dynamic and robust Local Disaster Management Plan.
+The region has a wide range of topography, changing demographics and diversified industries; therefore, there is a need for a collaborative, dynamic and robust Local Disaster Management Plan.